-The RIPE NCC provides the global Internet community with a range of data sets, tools, and analyses on Internet infrastructure, development, and usage.
-Focused on the importance of high-quality, timely data and useful tools, these information services can be used to analyse general Internet operations including routing, connectivity, traffic flow and DNS infrastructure performance; to run specific measurement experiments; to detect, diagnose and analyse significant network incidents; and to research long-term trends.
+The RIPE NCC provides the global Internet community with a range of data sets, tools and analysis on Internet infrastructure, development and usage.
+Focused on the importance of high-quality, timely data and useful tools, these information services can be used to analyse general Internet operations in the areas of routing, connectivity, and DNS; to run specific measurement experiments; to detect, diagnose and analyse significant network incidents; and to research long-term trends.